World Trade Organisation delivers for Africa

 Second, the WTO’s Trade-Related Aspects of Intellectual Property Rights (TRIPS) waiver decision will contribute to diversifying the vaccine manufacturing capacity of countries, and Africa stands to benefit from it.

-Request for the waiver had been submitted by India and South Africa in October 2010, long before Dr. Okonjo-Iweala became Director General.
+Request for the waiver had been submitted by India and South Africa in October 2010, long before Dr Okonjo-Iweala became Director General.
 That request triggered a counter proposal from the European Union.
-Things stalled until she initiated a highly creative process, bringing together India and South Africa (the original proponents), the European Union, and the United States (two key right holders).
+Things stalled until she initiated a highly creative process, bringing together India and South Africa (the original proponents), the European Union and the United States (two key rights holders).
 In five months, the Quad produced an “outcome document” that formed the basis for serious negotiations.

-For full disclosure, I facilitated those negotiations as Chair of the TRIPS Council beginning in early May through to the ministerial conference.
-However, Ms. Okonjo-Iweala and her Deputy, Ms. Anabel Gonzalez, helped guide those negotiations.
-It was the last decision that was gaveled, at 4:30 am, shortly before the conference was brought to a close.

 Resented by pharmaceutical companies for going too far and by civil society for not going far enough, the TRIPS decision would help African countries work together to build and diversify vaccine production capacity.
 It will provide a streamlined avenue for exporting vaccines to countries in need—directly or through international humanitarian programmes.

-At the moment, four WTO members (US, EU, UK, and Switzerland), all in the global north, produce over 90 percent of COVID-19 vaccines, and more than 70 percent of Africans remain unvaccinated.
+At the moment, four WTO members (US, EU, UK, and Switzerland), all in the global north, produce over 90% of COVID-19 vaccines, and more than 70% of Africans remain unvaccinated.

 That she was working on many difficult issues and still overseeing other negotiations, including tackling food insecurity, underlines her depth of commitment to the developing world, especially her continent, Africa.